Why Does Ice Cream Make Me Cough?

 Ice cream is a complex food that combines cold temperature with various ingredients such as sugar, dairy, fats, and flavorings.
 The cold temperature is the primary trigger for coughing, but other factors can play a role.

-Research into cold-induced cough suggests that cold stimuli activate sensory nerves in the airway, particularly the transient receptor potential (TRP) channels.
-These channels respond to temperature changes and can initiate coughing when stimulated.
-In some individuals, these nerves are more sensitive, leading to a stronger cough reflex.
+Research into cold-induced cough shows that cold stimuli activate sensory nerves in the airway through transient receptor potential (TRP) channels.
+These channels detect temperature changes and can trigger a cough when stimulated.
+People who ask "why do I cough when I eat ice cream" more than occasionally often have more sensitive TRP channels, which produce a stronger and longer-lasting reflex than average.

 Moreover, the presence of dairy in ice cream can thicken mucus in some people, potentially worsening postnasal drip or throat irritation.
 This combination of cold temperature and mucus changes can make coughing more likely.